tomopy/tomopy.github.io/2021-02-19/cpu/peppers/README.md

   - Photon starvation: When there are regions of relatively high attenuation in a sample, dark streaks can form as a result of few photons reaching the detector.
 - Hardware-based artifacts:
   - Ring artifact: If a detector is improperly calibrated of otherwise faulty, a faint ring will appear in the reconstruction.

+## Data generation

+The data is generated using the routines provided by the [turbo-couscous](https://github.com/tomopy/turbo-couscous) repository.

 ## Organization